apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**What will it take for Patrick Mahomes to unseat Tom Brady as NFL's GOAT?
-The question is harder than you think**
+**Elon Musk says Tesla will hold a shareholder vote to incorporate in Texas after Delaware pay snub**

-You can read more about it [here](https://www.cbssports.com/nfl/news/what-will-it-take-for-patrick-mahomes-to-unseat-tom-brady-as-nfls-goat-the-question-is-harder-than-you-think/).
+You can read more about it [here](https://www.cnbc.com/2024/02/01/elon-musk-tesla-will-hold-a-shareholder-vote-to-incorporate-in-texas.html).

 ## Requirements
 - Python 3.8